Event Image

 Live Comedy

-A brand new regular comedy night at the Limelight Theatre.
+Our ever-popular comedy night at the Limelight Theatre.
 See below for upcoming dates / line-ups.
-FRIDAY 13 OCTOBER (Doors 7pm, Show starts 8pm) JESSICA FOSTEKEW ROBYN PERKINS MATT ADLINGTON * PLEASE NOTE: All line-ups are subject to change
+FRIDAY 8 NOVEMBER (Doors 7pm, Show starts 8pm) LINE UP: LENNY SHERMAN ABI CARTER-SIMPSON LEE HUDSON PLEASE NOTE: All line-ups are subject to change

 Location Queens Park Arts Centre